pdf version is now available

 guidebook is focused, practical, and based on our personal point of

 view--our experience, our research, our enthusiasm, and our taste.
-It
+We have

 "road tested" and updated during our latest stay in Provence (January